Migratory Bird Treaty Act of 1918

 The United States Fish and Wildlife Service issues permits for otherwise prohibited activities under the act.
 These include permits for taxidermy, falconry, propagation, scientific and educational use, and depredation, an example of the last being the killing of geese near an airport, where they pose a danger to aircraft.

 The Act was enacted in an era when many bird species were threatened by the commercial trade in birds and bird feathers.
 The Act was one of the first federal environmental laws (the Lacey Act had been enacted in 1900).
 The Act replaced the earlier Weeks-McLean Act (1913).
 Since 1918, similar conventions between the United States and four other nations have been made and incorporated into the MBTA: Mexico (1936), Japan (1972) and the Soviet Union (1976, now its successor state Russia).
-Some of the conventions stipulate protections not only for the birds themselves, but also for habitats and environs necessary for the birds' survival.
+Some of the conventions stipulate protections not only for the birds themselves, but also for habitats and environments necessary for the birds' survival.

 Constitutionally this law is of interest as it is a use of the federal treaty-making power to override the provisions of state law.
 The principle that the federal government may do this was upheld in the case Missouri v.
 Holland.
-In a defense of the treaty, Federal Judge Valerie Caproni on August 11, 2020 wrote in a decision, "It is not only a sin to kill a mockingbird, it is also a crime.”
+In a defense of the treaty, Federal Judge Valerie Caproni on August 11, 2020, wrote in a decision, "It is not only a sin to kill a mockingbird, it is also a crime."